 Figure 2 Bar graphs showing the differences in mean levels of fibrinogen, albumin and fibrinogen to albumin ratio in patients.
 A: Patients with and without cardiogenic shock; B: Patients with and without significant ischemic mitral regurgitation.
 FAR: Fibrinogen to albumin ratio; MR: Mitral regurgitation.

-Table 1 Baseline characteristics and laboratory profile of patients with acute coronary syndrome
+Table 1 Baseline characteristics and laboratory profile of patients with acute coronary syndrome, n (%)